 This is easily one of the best uses of American AAdvantage miles you’ll ever find.
 And that’s exactly what you should do.

-There’s award space for two in Qsuites every single day but one from Jan.
-1 through May 1, 2021, flying out of New York City (JFK).
+There’s award space for four in Qsuites almost every day in October 2021 flying out of Houston-Intercontinental (IAH).

 Qatar generally flies Qsuites on all its U.S. routes, including Atlanta (ATL), Boston (BOS), Houston-Intercontinental (IAH), Philadelphia (PHL), Washington, D.C.-Dulles (IAD), and others.
 But there’s no telling if all these flights will be back in the air even by 2021 thanks to deep cuts triggered by coronavirus.